Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 #### Pros
 - Better translation result because the translator will get all texts from ~~one~~ half chapter at once, so it will have more contexts than when it receives the texts from only one page at a time.
-- Better OCR result in a way as there is ~~no~~ only one potentially splitted speech bubble resulting in incomplete text detection.
+- Better OCR result in a way as there is ~~no~~ only one potentially split speech bubble resulting in incomplete text detection.

 #### Cons
 - Slower and heavier.